iconify/website/docs/libraries/utils/examples/export-svgs-from-icon-set.md

 ## Export SVGs

-This is an example of using Iconify Utils to generate SVGs from icon set:
+This is an example of using Iconify Utils to generate SVGs from the icon set:

 ```yaml
 src: libraries/utils/svgs-from-set.ts